mkorthof/cfBlockCountry/README.md

 3. Get the latest GeoIP.dat from http://www.maxmind.com/app/geolitecountry. and replace the existing (blank file with same name)one in /library/geoip folder
 4. Enable Local option in plugin settings.

-## cfBlockCountry-mod
+# cfBlockCountry-mod

-### Changes:

- cfBlockCountry-mod has a few new features:
+Modified cfBlockCountry version by me with a few new features.

+## Changes:

+ New features cfBlockCountry-mod:

 - Whitelist/blacklist IP ranges
 - Allow or deny country codes
 - IPv6 support (for country codes *only*, not white/blacklist)
 - Log file
+- Block on website (frontend) and/or admin interface (backend)

-"External" geoip lookup is disabled since url is offline.
+"External" geoip lookup is disabled since CF url is offline.

-#### Whitelist/Blacklist usage:
+## Whitelist/Blacklist usage:

 The default Whitelist/Blacklist file is [CFBlockCountryIPList.php](CFBlockCountryIPList.php).
 As example search engines Google, Bings, Duckduckgo and Yahoo are whitelisted and "IANA TEST-NET" is blacklisted.

 Be careful when editing: